|

 impacted when management fees and other expenses are deducted from the overall

+pool of funds.
 The value of each unit is called the Net Asset Value or NAV of

 the scheme.
 It changes on a daily basis.
 As per the definition, the net assets